binayuchai/QuizApp/README.md

-This is Quiz App Django Project
+This is a Quiz App based on Django